3211PProcedure: Gender-Inclusive Schools

 Communication and Use of Names and Pronouns

-An appropriate school employee will privately ask known transgender or gender-expansive students how they would like to be addressed in class, in correspondence to the home, and at conferences with the student’s parent/guardian.
+Transgender or gender-expansive students may inform school staff how they would like to be addressed.
 That information will be included in the electronic student record system along with the student’s legal name in order to inform teachers and staff of the name and pronoun by which to address the student.
-However, the student’s legal name should be accessible by only necessary staff members—it should not be visible to teachers or other staff who have access to the electronic records system.

 When appropriate or necessary, this information will be communicated directly with staff to facilitate the use of proper names and pronouns.
 A student is not required to change their official records or obtain a court-ordered name and/or gender change as a prerequisite to being addressed by the name and pronoun that corresponds to their gender identity.